lkuper/CMPS290S-2018-09/course-overview.md

 We'll be reading a lot of papers that formally define mathematical models of computer systems, state properties about those models, and then prove those properties.

 About half the papers we read will be what I'd classify as "PL papers".
-Although the ideas often aren't too complicated, there's a high notational overhead in many PL papers.
+Although the ideas often aren't too complicated, there's a high notational overhead in many PL papers, and there are a few standard concepts you'll want to be familiar with.

 _At a minimum_, you should be familiar with the concepts in Jeremy Siek's ["Crash Course on Notation in Programming Language Theory"](http://siek.blogspot.com/2012/07/crash-course-on-notation-in-programming.html).
 Take some time to read it next week and brush up on anything you're not familiar with already.

+If you're not familiar with operational semantics of programming languages (or maybe even if you are!), watch [David Van Horn's excellent 45-minute tutorial video](https://www.youtube.com/watch?v=TU16mA5-i-g).

 Ask questions early when you come across notation you don't understand.
 If you're confused, you're probably not the only one!